top of page

 Task

-As much as we believe our clients, it would be foolish to assume these problems were a) at the forefront of customer dissatisfaction, and b) that they would magically solve business operation issues and/or see profit sky-rocket.
+As much as we trust our clients, it would be naive to assume these problems were truly at the centre of customer frustration, or that solving them would magically improve operations overnight.

 Testing the Assumption